-“Nothing is impossible, the word itself says I’M POSSIBLE” “Be the change you wish to see in the world”
+“Nothing is impossible, the word itself says I’M POSSIBLE”

 Part-time Instructor, Lakes Region Community College Fire Technology Program & The NH Fire Academy and Self-employed, Project Management Consulting for the Fire & Emergency Management Industry Eric serves as a representative for the City of Dover on the Dover Main Street Board.
 As a resident of Dover since 2002, Eric lives with his wife, in-laws, and college age children within walking distance to downtown on Silver Street and enjoys the proximity to Dover’s great restaurants and community events.

 Carrie is a former Executive Director and Program Director of Dover Main Street that has chosen to stay involved in the organization through the Board of Directors.
 Prior to her involvement with Dover Main Street she was the Vice President for the Greater York Region Chamber of Commerce.
 She strongly believes in the success of our locally owned small businesses and the ideals of Shop Local.
 Carrie helps with promotions of our events and is on the committees for the Run Before You Crawl, Restaurant Week and Holiday Events.
 She was awarded the Volunteer of the Year in 2015.

 The Golden Rule: “Do unto others, as you would have others do unto you.”

 Gail has been an active Dover Main Street Board member for the last three years.
 Gail serves as co-chair of the Adopt-A-Spot program, the Dover Dollars program, and Dover Pride Clean Up Day.
 Always willing to volunteer at events, overseeing the agendas and minutes, and leading programs, she was awarded as Dover Main Street’s Volunteer of the Year in 2013.
 She also serves as Secretary for the Dover Kiwanis.